Marriage can be an emotional roller coaster. As you embark on your journey together, you may feel love, excitement, nervousness, happiness, and more.

 If you find yourself alone more often than not, here’s how you can make the most of your situation.

-1. Only bite off what you can chew
+1. Only do what you can handle by yourself

 I make this mistake more often than I care to admit.
 I’m always signing the kids up for swim lessons or t-ball, in addition to carting them around for their allergy shots and everything else.